Independent’s Eye by Joe Gandelman

 The scandal started Oct.
 24, when Ghomeshi announced on the air that he was taking a leave of absence without specifying why.
 Two days later the CBC announced it was dropping him after receiving information about him that media reports said purportedly showed a woman’s injuries.
 He argued he was fired only due to information he gave the CBC to prove his rough stuff was consensual after an ex-girlfriend claimed she hadn’t consented.

 Next came a story with allegations from three women who had not filed complaints with police.
-In that story, his attorney insisted his client “does not engage in non-consensual role play or sex and any suggestion of the contrary is defamatory.”
+In that story, his attorney insisted his client “does not engage in non-consensual role play or sex (buy sex toys for men) and any suggestion of the contrary is defamatory.”
 According to one account, nine people have now complained to the media.

 This media gift that keeps on giving centers on someone who seemingly had it all.
 Perhaps for that reason, those around him are alleged to have looked the other way or downplayed longtime rumblings about him.
 Haven’t we heard that elsewhere before?